✓ FLORIDA TREE SERVICE DISPATCH NETWORK • LOCAL INDEPENDENT PROVIDERS

 Five Points Tree Removal

 Tree removal in Five Points is a risk decision first and a cutting job second.
-The page is focused on unsafe, declining, storm-damaged, or poorly placed trees where removal may protect roofs, driveways, utilities, fences, and usable yard space near Falling Waters State Park.
+The guidance focuses on unsafe, declining, storm-damaged, or poorly placed trees where removal may protect roofs, driveways, utilities, fences, and usable yard space.

 Managing Red Maples, Southern Magnolias, Longleaf Pines in Five Points requires decisions that reflect local growth patterns, storm exposure, and property layout.